inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 - Now try it yourself!
 Using the same approach, create a new buffer layer around your health facilities.
 The buffer should be 2.5 km in radius.
-- Don’t forget to check the box :gulabel:`Dissolve buffer results` so every overlapping buffer will become 1 feature.
+- Don’t forget to check the box :guilabel:`Dissolve buffer results` so every overlapping buffer will become 1 feature.
 Then save the new layer in the same directory as buffer_fas_kesehatan_2.5km.shp.
 Your resulting map will look something like this:

 .. image:: /static/training/beginner/qgis-inasafe/image228.*
    :align: center